Blogs

 Dental Implants - Why Should I Get Dentures?

 There are many reasons why a person would want to have dental implants.
 Implants can restore function to a tooth or close it, or fix a chipped or broken tooth.
 It’s important to understand the differences between having dental implants and conventional dentures.
 The difference is cosmetic and the benefits may outweigh the disadvantages.
-One of the main differences between dentures and an implant is the location of the implant.
-Dentures rest in the jaw bone next to the gums.

 Continue reading